My shopping cart

 If you have a big, gnarly beard and need to look like a respectable human in a hurry (job interview, meeting of S/O parents, court date, whatever), if you can only do one thing to make your beard look pulled together, this is it.

-Using a vent brush (for thick beards) or a thermal brush (for fine to average beards) and a blow dryer set to high heat and low speed dry your beard upward, flat against your face.
-What you are doing here is using the heat, as well as the curve of your face to wrap any wonkyness out of your beard and flatten it out (oh my Zeus, you guys, NEVER use a flat iron on your beard, you will destroy it).
+Use a brush and a blow dryer set to high heat and low speed dry your beard upward, flat against your face.
+What you are doing here is using the heat, as well as the curve of your face to wrap any wonkyness out of your beard and flatten it out (oh my Zeus, you guys, NEVER use a flat iron on your beard, you will destroy it.
+Once in a blue moon for a beard competition or event, maybe, but avoid if at all possible).

-Next step, brush and dry down your neck and under chin-area, pulling it straight with the brush.
-Then pull down your lower jaw-area, then the cheeks and any other hairs.
+Next step, brush and dry down your neck and under chin-area, pulling it straight down against your neck with the brush.
+Then pull down your lower jaw area, then the cheeks and any other hairs.
 If you have a large mustache area, hit that with the heat a little too.

 Whether or not you used oil and/or butter pre-drying, if you're using anything wax-based, now is the time to do it.
 These types of products are more for finishing than simply beard care.
 Butters and oils=moisture, waxes=control.